tuliofalmeida/tuliofalmeida.github.io/_posts/2022-12-31-reading-list-6.md

 3. [Eleven Rings][3]
 4. [L'Aiguille creuse: Une aventure d'Arsène Lupin][4]
 5. [The Greek Way][5]
-6. [All the Living and the Dead: A Personal Investigation into the Death Trade][6]
+6. [All the Living and the Dead: A Personal Investigation into the Death Trade Life's Work][6]

 Lists from other years: [2018][list1], [2019][list2], [2020][list3], [2021][list4], [2022][list5].